nwafuluibeyagloria/client-onboarding-automation-zapier/README.md

 ## What This Automation Does
 - Triggers when a new client fills out an intake form
 - Automatically sends a personalised welcome email
-- Create a client record in CRM, such as HubSpot, Airtable, Google Sheets, AppScript.
+- Create a client record in CRM, such as HubSpot, Airtable, Google Sheets, or AppScript.
 - Schedules an onboarding call via Calendly.
 - Send follow-up reminders at key intervals.
 - Notifies the internal team via Slack or Email.